nuuuwan/news_lk3_data/README.md

 Meanwhile the price of Kerosene has been reduced by Rs.
 12 to Rs.
 245 per litre.

 However, the prices of Petrol 92 Octane and Auto Diesel will remain unchanged, the CPC said.

+UPDATE: In the meantime, Lanka IOC says that they too will revise retail fuel prices in line with the Ceypetco prices.

 ◼️